m-coldewe/about-movies/README.md

 # Tools

-For our application, we use Plotly Dash in conjunction with Plotly Express, Dash Bootstrap Components, and Pandas to build out the graphs and interactive elements, and filter the data.
+For our application, we use Plotly Dash in conjunction with Plotly Express, Dash Bootstrap Components, Dash Bootstrap Templates, Dash Leaflet, and Pandas to build out the graphs and interactive elements, and filter the data.

 # Requirements

+To run the Plotly Dash Application, please follow the Requirements.txt file to see all the libraries utilized along with their specific versions.

 # Process

 ### Data Cleaning
 The dataset required minnimal cleaning.
-We removed extraneous commas, changed the budget and gross columns to appropriate numeric types, removed extra spaces, and renamed the Music and romance columns.
+We removed extraneous commas, changed the budget and gross columns to appropriate numeric types, removed extra spaces, and renamed the Music and Romance columns.
 Then, because we wanted to look at the profit, both worldwide and domestic, we subtracted the respective film budgets from the gross, and ended by reorganizing the columns for better readability.

-Finally, we created the database using splite3.
+Finally, we created the database using sqlite3.

 ### Setting up the app
-For the application, we chose Plotly Dash because it was more flexible than Flask and more accesible than [not-ninja].
+For the application, we chose Plotly Dash because it was more flexible than Flask and more accesible than Jinja.

 While we had the option to put everything in a single page, we opted to create a multi-page application using Dash's Pages feature, instead.
 With Pages, we created a container page, app.py, which holds the app initiation and nagivation links, and sets the basic overall layout for the following pages.